Pennsylvania Route 850: Route description

 The road heads back into Tyrone Township and becomes Landisburg Road, entering open agricultural areas.
 The route soon crosses into Spring Township and intersects PA 74 in Alinda.
 Here, PA 850 runs through more farmland with a few homes, turning southeast.
-The road heads into forested areas and turns northeast in Falling Spring, running a short distance to the north of the Sherman Creek.
+The road heads into forested areas and turns northeast in Falling Spring, running a short distance to the north of the Shermans Creek.
 The route heads east and enters Carroll Township, coming to an intersection with PA 34 in Dromgold.
 At this point, PA 34 and PA 850 form a concurrency and continue southeast on Spring Road, passing farm fields and woods with homes as it runs east of the creek.
-The road crosses Sherman Creek and heads into business areas, with PA 850 splitting from PA 34 in Shermans Dale by heading east on Valley Road.
+The road crosses Shermans Creek and heads into business areas, with PA 850 splitting from PA 34 at a roundabout in Shermans Dale by heading east on Valley Road.
 The route runs through farmland and woodland with some homes in a valley, crossing into Rye Township.
 PA 850 continues through more rural valley areas, passing through Grier Point, crossing the Appalachian Trail, and running through Keystone.
 Residential developments near the road increase as it heads through Glenvale and turns to the east-northeast.
 PA 850 enters the borough of Marysville and becomes Valley Street, passing homes and coming to its eastern terminus at US 11/US 15.

 History

 When Pennsylvania first legislated routes in 1911, what is now PA 850 was not assigned a number.
 PA 850 was designated in 1928 to run from PA 274 in Fort Robinson northwest to Kistler along an unpaved road.
 The same year, the section of the current route between Landisburg and Dromgold was designated as the northernmost portion of PA 233, which was unpaved.
 By 1930, the section of the present route between Shermans Dale and Marysville was an unnumbered unpaved road, with a short paved section to the west of Marysville.
 In 1937, PA 850 was extended west from Kistler to PA 35 in Tuscarora Township and was extended east from Fort Robinson to PA 14 (now US 11/US 15) in Marysville.
 The route replaced the portion of PA 233 between Landisburg and Dromgold.
 The entire length of the route was paved in the 1930s.
+On July 20, 2020, construction began to build a roundabout at the intersection with PA 34 in Shermans Dale.
+The roundabout opened to traffic on October 22, 2021.